 The gorgeous historical city of Agra is one of the most famous tourist destinations in India.
 Agra is famed for its iconic structures that date back to the country’s ancient history, and each of the city’s wonders has a narrative to tell.
-Our midsection is usually taken aback by Agra’s magnificent white marbled architecture.
-By just taking Delhi to Agra bus tour, you can travel both the cities together-
+Our midsection is usually taken aback by Agra’s magnificent white-marbled architecture.
+By just taking the Delhi to Agra bus tour, you can travel to both cities together.

 1. AGRA FORT

 The Agra Fort, commonly known as the Lal Qila, is one of the Mughal era’s heritage structures.
 The foundations of the Agra Fort were established by the revered Mughal emperor Akber, and the construction was finished by his grandson Shah Jahan during his reign in Agra.
 UNESCO inscribed this famous iconic fort, which is one of Agra’s ancient landmarks, as a World Heritage Site.

 Agra Fort Entry Fee: